 Best Omega-3 for Dogs With Allergies

-If your dog has itchy skin, seasonal flare-ups, or a diet history that makes you cautious, fish oil can help — but only if you choose and dose it intelligently.
+If your dog has itchy skin, seasonal flare-ups, or a diet history that makes you read every label twice, fish oil can help.
+The catch is that the choosing and the dosing matter more than the buying.

-Short answer: the best fish oil for dogs with allergies is one with clearly labeled EPA and DHA, simple ingredients, good freshness handling, and dosing that matches your dog’s weight.
-Bigger “total fish oil” numbers are not the same thing as better allergy support.
+Short answer: the best fish oil for an allergic dog has clearly labeled EPA and DHA, a short ingredient list, sensible freshness handling, and dosing that maps to your dog’s weight.
+A big “total fish oil” number on the front of the bottle tells you almost nothing about allergy support.

 1. Clear EPA and DHA labeling